 There are many nuances to support calculations, particularly if you or the other party have unusual or fluctuating sources of income or a nonconventional custody arrangement.
-You can learn more amount potential child support payments by checking out PA’s Child Support estimator.
 You can also learn more about your earning capacity and its impact on child support payments by clicking here.
 A child support lawyer can help clarify any questions you might have about support payments.

 Just a note, if payments are delinquent or fail to be made, courts can take measures like taking support amounts from tax refunds, seizing real estate or seizing other personal property.

 Child support can be modified based on a change in circumstances including changes to the child custody schedule and changes to the party’s incomes.
 Child support in Pennsylvania terminates once a child turns 18 and graduates from high school.
 Where a child has special needs or disability that impact the child’s ability to self-support, the court may order it to continue even after those conditions have been met.